 Sometimes, it gets so hectic that you barely have time for a bathroom break—let alone a lunch break—in between back-to-back meetings.
 Vacation?
 What’s vacation?
 Who would be able to answer executives’ questions in your absence?

 What if I told you it doesn’t have to be this way?
 What if your organization took the time to set goals and priorities, thoughtfully selected projects in service of those goals, and set up robust reporting systems to monitor portfolio health?
 What if you spent your time on strategy instead of putting out fires?

 This is the idea behind an enterprise project management office, or EPMO.

 But what exactly is an EPMO, and what roles does it fill in the grand scheme of things?
-In this article, we go in depth and discuss everything you need to know about an EPMO, including how it differs from a traditional PMO.
+In this article, I go in depth and discuss everything you need to know about an EPMO, including how it differs from a traditional PMO.

 What Is An Enterprise Project Management Office (EPMO)?

 An EPMO operates directly beneath C-suite executives and the board of directors.
 It's composed of an executive leadership team that’s in charge of major decision-making about what projects the enterprise should or shouldn’t take on and who should oversee each one.